Pets — Tenant requests under the Renters' Rights Act

 At a glance

-- From 1 May 2026, tenants have a right to request permission to keep a pet
+- From 1 May 2026, tenants can ask in writing to keep a pet

-- Landlords must not unreasonably refuse — and must respond within 28 days
+- Landlords must respond in writing within 28 days

 What the rule is